 Those with chronic Illnesses

-The conditions of diabetes that are untreated and uncontrolled takes you towards dehydration.
+The conditions of diabetes that are untreated and uncontrolled take you towards dehydration.
 The kidney problem also makes you dehydrated.
 Certain medications make you pee a lot which also becomes the reason for dehydration.
-When you are sick, having a cold or sore throat or even flu, you don’t feel like eating or drinking.
-Which could lead you towards dehydration.
+When you are sick, having a cold or sore throat, or even flu, you don’t feel like eating or drinking.
+Which could lead to dehydration.

 Direct exposure to heat and sunlight

-Those people who work in a humid atmosphere or work out in hot weather your chances of dehydration increases.
+For those people who work in a humid atmosphere or work out in hot weather your chances of dehydration increase.
 When the weather is humid, your sweat doesn’t get evaporated and dries out quickly as it normally happens.
 This leads to increased body temperature and you feel thirsty more and more.

 Complications of dehydration

 Dehydration can be dangerous and complicated.
 It can cause

 Inadequate intake of liquids while you are exercising or working heavily.
 You can cause yourself heat injury.
 It can be as mild as heat cramps or as serious as heat exhaustion or even possibly heatstroke which could be life-threatening.